Cohesive Digests for Ints and Floats

 Type Leakage in Digesting

-– the 4-byte length, the big-endian format, altogether constitutes the byte sequence.
-If foo.A
+, the way we encode it also reveals the type information of the field – the 4-byte length, the big-endian format, altogether constitutes the byte sequence.
+If later we switch to int64

 or float32

-Well… this might frustrate our users, most of whom are unaware of the distinction between ints and floats.
-Imagine they enquire our application with the same set of parameters, only to find out resources exist yesterday are gone now, owing to an upgrade at midnight that modifies the field type.
+Well… this might frustrate our users, as most of them are unaware of the distinction between ints and floats.
+Imagine they enquire our application with the same set of parameters, only to find out resources exist yesterday are gone now, owing to an upgrade at midnight that modifies a field type.
+What a nightmare.

 The Problem